Subsistence: Preserving a Way of Life

-Today, as in the past, many Alaskans live off the land, relying on fish, wildlife and plants.
-Alaska Natives have used these subsistence resources for food, shelter, clothing, transportation, handicrafts and trade for thousands of years.
-Subsistence, and all it entails, is critical to sustaining both the physical and spiritual culture of Alaska Native peoples.
-It is an important tradition for many non-Natives as well.
+Today, as in the past, many Alaskans live off the land, relying on fish, wildlife and other wild resources.
+Alaska's natural abundance forms the backbone of life and economy for many people in the state, and indigenous people in Alaska have used these subsistence resources for food, shelter, clothing, transportation, handicrafts and trade for thousands of years.
+Subsistence, and all it entails, is critical to sustaining the physical and spiritual culture of Alaska Native peoples and to making life on the land possible for many of Alaska's rural residents.
 Helga Eakon, the U.S. Fish and Wildlife Service Interagency Coordinator, describes the Alaska Native relationship to the land this way:

 NPS photo by Penny Knuckles